xRyul/flashcards-obsidian-v2/docs/user-guide/troubleshooting.md

 3. Make sure you don't have conflicting Anki add-ons
 4. Re-sync the cards to update the content

-> **Note**: The plugin has been updated with improved MathJax rendering support.
-After updating to the latest version, you'll need to resync your cards to apply the fix.
-The plugin will attempt to recreate note types with improved rendering support.

 ### Lists and Callouts Not Displaying Correctly

 **Symptoms:**